 Permit Place removes these annoyances by taking you out of the equation and managing the alcohol permitting process on your behalf.
-We will solve any difficulties that arise for your project specifically, with your input along the way, and expedite the permitting timeline as a bonus providing you the easiest alcohol permitting service in California or Washington.
+We will solve any difficulties that arise regarding alcohol permits for your project specifically, with your input along the way, and expedite the permitting timeline as a bonus providing you the easiest alcohol permitting service in California or Washington.

 When you call us, we will talk to you in plain, straight-forward language about your business.
 We will determine what type of license best suits the needs of your business.
 You will need two types: A state abc and a local conditional use permit or “CUP”.

 Two of the most common state license types for restaurants are (a) Type 41 – beer and wine only, and (b) Type 47 – beer, wine and hard liquor.
 An important state requirement to be aware of is that your restaurant must be a “bona fide eating place” to qualify for either of the above license types.